War of the League of Cambrai: League of Cambrai

-The War of the League of Cambrai
+War of the League of Cambrai

 Pope Julius II, painted by Raphael (oil on wood, c.
 1511).
 Julius attempted to secure Papal authority in Italy by creating the League of Cambrai, an alliance aimed at curbing Venetian power.

 After the creation of the League of Cambrai, the danger to the Republic of Venice became imminent.
 Already in January 1509, the French ambassador left Venice, and by April the French king formally declared war to the Republic.
 On 27 April, pope Julius II issued the interdict against the Venetians.

-In the same time, the Venetian Senate ordered to assemble an army of about 50,000 soldiers in Pontevico, along the Oglio river, while the main Venetian generals assembled in its Castle.
+In the same time, the Venetian Senate assembled an army of about 50,000 soldiers in Pontevico, along the Oglio river, while the main Venetian generals assembled in its Castle.
 On 9 May 1509, Louis crossed the Adda River at the head of a French army of about 40,000 soldiers and moved rapidly into Venetian territory.
 To oppose him, Venice had hired a condottiere army under the command of the Orsini cousins—Bartolomeo d'Alviano and Niccolò di Pitigliano—but had failed to account for their disagreement on how best to stop the French advance.
 On 14 May, Alviano confronted the French at the Battle of Agnadello; outnumbered, he sent requests for reinforcements to his cousin, who replied with orders to break off the battle and continued on his way.
 Alviano, disregarding the new orders, continued the engagement; his army was eventually surrounded and destroyed.
 Pitigliano managed to avoid encountering Louis; but his mercenary troops, hearing of Alviano's defeat, had deserted in large numbers by the next morning, forcing him to retreat to Treviso with the remnants of the Venetian army.

 The Venetian collapse was complete.
 Louis proceeded to occupy Venetian territory as far east as Brescia without encountering any significant resistance; the Venetians lost all the territory that they had accumulated in northern Italy during the previous century.
 The major cities that had not been occupied by the French—Padua, Verona, and Vicenza—were left undefended by Pitigliano's withdrawal, and quickly surrendered to Maximilian when Imperial emissaries arrived in the Veneto.
 Julius invaded the Romagna and captured Ravenna with the assistance of Alfonso d'Este, Duke of Ferrara.
 D'Este, having joined the League and been appointed Gonfalonier on 19 April, seized the Polesine for himself.